Tim Tebow

 Timothy Richard Tebow (/ˈtiːboʊ/; born August 14, 1987) is an American former professional football quarterback who played in the National Football League (NFL) for three seasons, primarily with the Denver Broncos.
 Tebow played college football for the Florida Gators, becoming the first underclassman to win the Heisman Trophy and leading the team to two BCS National Championship titles in 2006 and 2008.
 At the conclusion of his collegiate career, Tebow held the Southeastern Conference's records for career passing efficiency and rushing touchdowns.
 He was selected by the Broncos in the first round of the 2010 NFL draft.

 Tebow became the Broncos' starter during the 2011 season and revitalized a struggling team, bringing them to the franchise's first division title and playoff victory since 2005.
 His frequent comeback victories and outspoken Christian faith made him a cultural phenomenon, with his habit of dropping to one knee in prayer on the field becoming known as "Tebowing".
 Due to questions over Tebow's potential as an NFL quarterback, he was traded after the season to the New York Jets, where he spent one year as a backup.

-After failing to make the regular season roster of the New England Patriots and Philadelphia Eagles, Tebow pursued a minor league baseball career with the New York Mets organization from 2016 to 2021.
+After failing to make the roster of the New England Patriots and Philadelphia Eagles, Tebow pursued a minor league baseball career with the New York Mets organization from 2016 to 2021.
 The same year he retired from baseball, he returned to the NFL as a tight end for the Jacksonville Jaguars, but was released after one preseason game.
 Since 2017, he has been a regular contributor and co-host for college football programming on SEC Network and ESPN.
 Tebow was inducted in the College Football Hall of Fame in 2023.

 Early life

-Tebow was born in the Philippines to American parents.
-In the late 1960s, Tebow's parents – Pamela Elaine (née Pemberton) and Robert Ramsey Tebow II – met while attending the University of Florida.
+Timothy Richard Tebow was born in the Philippines to American parents.
+In the late 1960s, Tebow's parents – Pamela Elaine (née Pemberton) and Robert Ramsey Tebow II (1948–2026) – met while attending the University of Florida.
 During that time, his mother was a freshman and his father was a sophomore.
 The couple married on June 12, 1971, before Pamela's graduation from the university.
 In 1985, the family moved to the Philippines where they served as Baptist missionaries and built a ministry.
 During the Tebows' stay, Pamela contracted amoebic dysentery and fell into a coma.
 While recovering, she discovered that she was pregnant.
 The medications used to treat Pamela caused a severe placental abruption.
 Doctors expected a stillbirth and recommended an abortion, which was illegal in the Philippines even in severe cases; the Tebows decided against it.
 On August 14, 1987, Pamela Tebow gave birth to Tim Tebow in Manila.
 When Tim was three years old, his family moved from the Philippines to Jacksonville, Florida.